thanpolas/Practice/Node.js.md

 1. Lines must not exceed 80 columns.
 Exceptions are markdown and markup files.
 1. The `@fileoverview` tag at the top of the module, with a general description about what this module is about.
 1. The module dependencies as described in [Module Dependencies](#modules).
-1. Use only `module.exports` as a way of exporting, before any code.
-Beyond this point everything is attached to the exported object.
+1. Use only `exports.property` as a way of exporting.
 1. Declare all static properties, functions, constants or enums right after the export statement.
 1. Declare all public / exported methods
 1. Declare all private methods